The Best Composting Toilet Medium (and How to Use It)

 Hay and Straw

 Hay and straw typically come in long lengths so aren't easy to put into the solids container and would interfere with an agitator.
-However, you could use them if the pieces were short enough.
+However, you could use them if the pieces were short enough since they do contain carbon.
 They would act similarly to hemp fiber but take longer to break down and are less absorbent.
 Hay can also have an unpleasant whiff if it gets too wet, so for that reason, it sits on our "would rather not recommend" list.

 Wood chips or pine bark